 ASGC Associated Student Organization Fund books, financial records and procedures are subject to annual audit.

-Reports of the annual audit of ASGC ASB funds are submitted to the Associate Vice President of Business Services or designee and the ASGC ASB Adviser.
+Reports of the annual audit of ASGC ASB funds are submitted to the Associate Vice President of Business Services or designee and the ASGC ASB Advisor.

-Audit information, except that containing personnel or other confidential information, shall be released to the ASGC Associated Student Body and ASGC Adviser by the Associate Vice President of Business Services or designee.
+Audit information, except that containing personnel or other confidential information, shall be released to the ASGC Associated Student Body and ASGC Advisor by the Associate Vice President of Business Services or designee.

 ASGC Associated Student Body funds shall be deposited with and disbursed by the District’s Associate Vice President of Business Services or designee.